whoAbhishekSah/whoAbhishekSah.github.io/content/blog/cadvisor-metrics-cardinality/index.md

 topology_kubernetes_io_zone
 ```

 cAdviosr added these 20 labels(and more) in every series in addition to the global demographic labels such as cluster name, AWS account, etc that we add explicitly.
 In some metrics, this count reached 25 or so.
 We quickly concluded that not all of these are required - so instead of changing server limits, we could delete these labels without harming anything.
 Luckily, Prometheus provides a way to rewrite labelset using `metric_relabel_config`.
-We decided to drop all `eks_` prefixed labels.
+We decided to drop all `eks_` prefixed labels since these value can be derived from hostname alone.
 The way to do that is:

 ```yaml
 relabel_configs: